Sanyaronke/newBBB/README.md

             License: https : //opensource.org/licenses/MIT

 Getting started
-    - You needed PHP> = 5.6 to use the application without complications The new version of php is advisable.
+    - You needed PHP> = 7.4 to use the application without complications The new version of php is advisable.
     - MVC architecture, install autoload via composer to launch the application:
             $ composer dump-autoload

+    - this demo is currently incomplete for the moment